physbuzz/sicp/src/ch2/notes-ch2-2.md

 ### Experiments with binary trees
 - Note to self: do some enumeration of binary trees here!
 It'll be fun!

+### Meeting April 6

+Note:

+ - wanna do problems 2.44-2.52 when I have more Racket experience
+ - What does the n-queens generating function look like?
+Can we resum it?
+ - Other drawing ideas: L-systems
+ -

 ### Exercises

 ##### Solution